 Want to learn how to write engaging meta titles and meta descriptions for your website pages and posts?
 Well, if so, then you’ve come to the right place!
-This guide from Goldstein Brossard explains precisely how to write engaging meta titles and descriptions, which help drive online search users to your site.
+Goldstein Brossard’s guide explains how to write engaging meta titles and descriptions, which help drive online search users to your site.

-However, before we get started teaching you all about writing strong meta titles and descriptions, we should first describe what they are and how to set them!
+However, before we start teaching you about writing strong meta titles and descriptions, we should first describe what they are and how to set them!
 So, without further ado, let’s get started!

-Okay, that explains what titles and descriptions do, but to get an excellent handle on titles and descriptions, a visual example is always best.
-Below, you’ll find examples of both well-written and poorly-written meta titles and descriptions displayed on Google when we searched for the term “personal injury lawyer.”
+Okay, that explains what titles and descriptions do.
+Still, a visual example is always best to get an excellent handle on titles and descriptions.
+Below are samples of well-written and poorly-written meta titles and descriptions displayed on Google when searching for “personal injury lawyer.”

 Okay, now that the technical details are out of the way, onto the more subjective parts of writing good titles.

-Writing meta titles is similar to writing an engaging title for any other piece of written work.
-It should explicitly state the subject of the piece, and make the reader want to learn more.
-However, your strategy for writing engaging meta titles changes depending on the type of content you’re writing them for.
+Writing meta titles is similar to writing an engaging title for any other written work.
+It should explicitly state the piece’s subject and make the reader want to learn more.
+However, your strategy for engaging meta titles changes depending on the type of content you’re writing them for.

-Okay, with the technical stuff out of the way, let’s get into how to write engaging meta descriptions for your pages and posts.
+Okay, with the technical stuff out of the way, let’s write engaging meta descriptions for your pages and posts.

 The personal injury lawyers here at *Law Firm Name* have the education and experience to represent you in a court of law.
 Contact us for a consultation today!